 1994—Hasbro Children's Hospital opens its doors: The new seven-story, 87-bed hospital is dedicated specifically to the care of children—offering the region's first pediatric emergency room and pediatric intensive care unit.
 Hasbro Children's Hospital has a "parents as partners" philosophy that encourages parents to participate in their children's care throughout their stay.

 1996—Hasbro Children's Hospital establishes Child Protection Program: Directed by Carole Jenny, MD, the Child Protection Program offers a full range of services to diagnose abused children.
 A 24-hour on-call team of specialists provides family support and trains medical staff to recognize abuse.
-Jenny is an internationally recognized advocate for children and one of only a few child abuse experts in the country.

 1998—Rhode Island's first pediatric kidney transplant: Transplant surgeon Paul Morrissey, MD, performs the state's first pediatric kidney transplant, and opens the door for families to receive this vital surgery close to home.
 The transplant center is one of five in New England that offers pediatric kidney transplants.

 1998—State's first Injury Prevention Center opens: Injuries are the leading cause of hospitalization and death for Rhode Island's children and young adults.
 The Injury Prevention Center's goal is to reduce injuries in Rhode Island by conducting research; holding community projects and events; and educating health professionals, policy makers and the public about the problem of injuries in Rhode Island.